loyaruben3/loyaruben3.github.io/README.md

 # loyaruben3.github.io
-Hey there, this project is currently a WIP but I am basing it off of the Massively template on [HTML5 UP](https://html5up.net/massively) (linked to the live demo on their website)
+Hey there, this project is currently a WIP but I am using the template of Massively from [HTML5 UP](https://html5up.net/massively) (linked to the live demo on their website)

+I am mainly using this project to hold a portfolio type website for myself